Difference Between Doula and Midwife

 Main Differences Between Doula and Midwife

 1. The main jobs of a doula include providing breathing technique support, various relaxing methods, massage, and provide comfort emotionally.
-On the other hand, a midwife can perform several gynecological examinations and prescribe medications to the mother.
+On the other hand, a midwife can perform several gynaecological examinations and prescribe medications to the mother.

-2. A doula is not trained to deliver babies whereas a midwife is clinically trained to deliver babies.
+2. A doula is not trained to deliver babies, whereas a midwife is clinically trained to deliver babies.

 3. Doulas do not go through medical training and hence cannot be used as a substitute for midwives whereas midwives have medical training to deliver a healthy baby during the childbirth process.

-4. A doula doesn’t need a formal license whereas the American Midwifery Certification Board certifies midwives in the US.
+4. A doula doesn’t need a formal license, whereas the American Midwifery Certification Board certifies midwives in the US.

-5. The main concern of a doula is to help the mother relax and deliver without stress through various emotional and physical techniques whereas midwives make sure that both a mother and the baby receive continuous care from trained professionals especially during childbirth.
+5. The main concern of a doula is to help the mother relax and deliver without stress through various emotional and physical techniques whereas midwives make sure that both a mother and the baby receive continuous care from trained professionals, especially during childbirth.

 Difference Between Doula and Midwife